amindWalker/Lightning-Network-FastBitcoins/README.md

 ## 🚩 Todo

-- [ ] Add a QR code scanner to the app
+- [x] Add custom icons
 - [x] Generate `.apk` and `.ipa` build packages for Android and iOS
+- [x] Add more animations
+- [x] Refactor the code in smaller components
 - [ ] Deploy to production in Play Store and App Store
-- [ ] Add more animations
-- [x] Refactor the code in smaller components
 - [ ] Plan more features

 <br>